Durham University: Civic engagement

-Durham University Student Volunteering and Outreach (DUSVO; formally Student Community Action – SCA) oversees over 80 volunteer projects in Durham and the surrounding area, involving more than 2,000 students each year.
+Durham University Student Volunteering and Outreach (DUSVO; formally Student Community Action – SCA), was formed in 1989 and, As of 2020, oversaw over 80 volunteer projects in Durham and the surrounding area, (including over 50 student-run projects), involving more than 2,000 students yearly.
+DUSVO runs projects through online portals for Staff and Students respectively.
+Staff at the university are permitted to spend up to 5 days (35 hours) volunteering during working time.
 It was awarded the Queen's Award for Voluntary Service – the UK's highest honour for volunteer groups – in 2020.
-Colleges often organise their own outreach and charitable activities.
+The annual Durham University Volunteering Awards recognise individuals, teams, colleges and projects across several categories.

-Durham University Charity Kommittee (or DUCK) is the university's equivalent of student's rag week.
-Originally set up as a week event, DUCK has become a permanent feature in raising money for local or national charities with events taking place throughout the year.
-Activities take place within each college, as well as centrally over the university.
-DUCK also organises expeditions to the Himalayas, Jordan and Mount Kilimanjaro to raise money as well as being involved in the university-run 'Project Sri Lanka' and 'Project Thailand'.
+Durham University Charity Kommittee (or DUCK) is the university's student rag week and the fundraising arm of the Durham Students Union.
+Originally a week-long event, DUCK now has events raising money for local or national charities throughout the year.
+Activities and organisation happen both at the university level and within colleges.
+DUCK has previously organised expeditions to the Himalayas, Jordan and Mount Kilimanjaro and been involved in the university-run 'Project Sri Lanka' and 'Project Thailand'.

 Team Durham Community Outreach is a sports community programme aimed at giving support and opportunities through the use of sport.
-The programme runs projects such as Summer Camps for children from the Youth Engagement Service and fostered backgrounds along with providing coaching at local schools as well as participating in sports in action.
+The programme runs projects such as summer camps for children from the Youth Engagement Service and fostered backgrounds along with providing coaching at local schools as well as participating in sports in action.

 Town and gown relations

 The relationship between the university and the wider city has not always been free of tension.
-University plans for expansion have also faced local opposition.
+University plans for expansion have also faced local opposition, and there were claims when the 2017–2027 strategy was launched that the university had ignored concerns raised about its expansion at the Durham University Residents' Forum.

+The university formed a Community Response Team in 2020 to support Durham Constabulary during Covid-19.
+This now responds to complaints of anti-social noise at student properties between 9:30pm and 3:30am, via the Police 101 non-emergency contact number, and also has patrols in student areas.
+The university also has two Student Community Wardens, intended to provide guidance to students living out of college, to represent students on the Durham University Residents' Forum, and to liaise with college common rooms, Durham Students' Union, Police University Liaison and council Neighbourhood Wardens.

+Durham University and Durham County Council are both members of the International Town & Gown Association.